 There are always plenty of things to do and see during your vacation on Cape Cod when you stay at the Carriage House Inn.
-We are delighted to have you as our guest, and Jim – innkeeper and concierge extraordinaire – is always happy to help you plan your daily itinerary with suggestions on where to eat, where to shop, beaches to enjoy, attractions to see, or an activity for your special interest while you are in Chatham and the surrounding area.
+Every Guest who books directly on this website receives our Insider’s Chatham Dining & Activity Guide direct to their email.
+Our Guides are complete with suggestions on where to eat, where to shop, beaches to enjoy, attractions to see, or an activity for your special interest while you are in Chatham and the surrounding area.

 Chatham is considered one of the finest Main Street shopping areas in the country.
 There is a vast selection of upscale shops for jewelry, clothing, art, books, and one-of-a-kind gifts.

 Chatham and the surrounding area have a wealth of activities and attractions to keep you entertained while you are out and about.

 Learn the history and lore of our seaside town.